 Take Time to Check In with Yourself

-In Indian philosophy it’s understood that “So” means the divine life energy; “Hum” means the individual ego.
+In Indian philosophy “So” is expressed as divine life energy; “Hum” as the individual ego.
 Thus you’re inhaling life energy, and exhaling limitations of the ego.
-It’s understood this simple meditation will positively change your life, and swiftly— if done consistently.
+This simple meditation will positively effect your mind and life, and swiftly— if done consistently.
 Experience it for yourself!

 If guided meditation is more your thing, try this amazingly effective short by Paramahansa Yogananda’s Self Realization Fellowship: https://youtu.be/TnP9PeHbvTM.